goharbor/community/proposals/new/Robot-Account-2.md

 ### To Be Discussed

 * The pre-defined access scope for robot creation, no Spec so far.
-* Whether to provide Kubernetes pull secret for the robot account.
+* (P1)Whether to provide Kubernetes pull secret for the robot account.
-* Whether to provide Docker credentials config for the robot account.
+* (P1)Whether to provide Docker credentials config for the robot account.